TypeError if xsl:output method="xml" is used for the boot stylesheet

 If with HTML5 the DOM for HTML and XHTML is the same, how would it possible for

 Saxonce.nocache.js to get a

 TypeError for one case and not the other?
 Do you see any other possibility to run Saxon-CE after an initial XSLT 1 (with output XML)?

-#4 Updated by Manfred Staudinger about 8 years ago
+#4 Updated by Manfred Staudinger over 8 years ago

 Hopefully I have found a solution for